 Nursing informatics careers require specialized expertise in both nursing and information science.
 Professionals in this field generally have previous nursing experience, and, according to data from Lightcast, job postings for registered nurses are among the top five occupations to request familiarity with healthcare informatics.
 However, healthcare informaticists with backgrounds in data analysis, information science, computer science or other related fields may also be able to pursue careers in developing technical solutions to help nurses.

 To excel as a nursing informaticist, you need an advanced understanding of how data and systematic processes can achieve immediate improvements and lead an organization toward its long-term goals.
 Graduate education in the field equips nurses and supporting IT staff with the knowledge they need to become effective quantitative problem solvers.
-The Department of Labor found that 41 percent of specialists in nursing informatics hold a master’s degree.
+The Department of Labor found that 41 percent of the roles in nursing informatics require a master’s degree.

 You can prepare for the quantitative problem solving and healthcare challenges involved in these roles by following a nursing informatics education pathway like the following: